 Frequently Asked Questions

-What is the cancellation policy?
+What is your cancellation policy?

 Life happens, and sometimes, there may be a need for you to reschedule or cancel your session.
 If you are unable to make it to your appointment for any reason and you need to reschedule, please reach out via phone or email as soon as possible.
 To avoid late cancellation charges, please provide at least 24-hours notice or more when canceling or rescheduling.
 No-shows or sessions canceled or changed within 24 hours or less of the scheduled time for any reason may result in being charged the full rate for that session.
+For sessions scheduled on a Monday, please make arrangements by the Friday before to avoid late-cancellation charges.

 Good Faith Estimate